entozoon/atom-lorem-gibson/README.md

 ## Installation

+	apm install lorem-gibson

+Or, more point and clickily:

 * In Atom, open *Settings* (*Preferences* on Mac)
 * Go to *Install* section
 * Search for `lorem-gibson` package.
 Once it found, click `Install` button to install package.